Workers’ Compensation Lawyers

 It is also important to note that some state laws also make a distinction between employees, who are eligible for benefits, and independent contractors, who are not eligible.

-Compensation for worker’s compensation claims can be broken down into distinct types—which, again, vary by state.
-(Please see our state-specific pages on claims in Maryland, Virginia and Washington, D.C.)
+Compensation for worker’s compensation claims can be broken down into distinct types—which, again, vary by state; please see our state-specific pages on claims in Maryland, Virginia, and Washington, D.C. for more information.

 Types of Workers’ Compensation